Craigharrison79/MS4-MPT-Gym/documentation/testing/testing-user-stories.md

 - Every page has the related social media button in the footer which when clicked will take the user to the appropriate page in a new browser.

-- ## Did we achieve the result now: Yes
+- ## Did we achieve the result now: No

+- ### Had issue with the footer on different pages and try a few thing but ran out of time to fix it.
+I just remove the footer.
+No time as project need to be handed in and I have a 8 month boy who been keeping me up every night for 3 weeks plus trying to learn two other programs for the job I start in 1 week.

 ## As a administrator want to edit / delete products from the site.